-Over 50 students worked with R&DE in 2017-18 to perform research, test new ideas, and implement sustainability projects in their living and eating spaces.
+Over 75 students worked with R&DE in 2018-19 to perform research, test new ideas, educate their peers, and implement sustainability projects in their living and eating spaces.

-2017-2018 Culture of Excellence
+2018-2019 Culture of Excellence

-- 99% chemical free cleaning standards in 32 residences, avoiding over 350 gallons of chemicals a year, 27.5 million+ kbtu saved through implementation of a new Energy Information Management System, 7,856 mbtu saved through winter heating reduction initiatives. - 60 local farms supply food for R&DE, 150 community garden plots, 10 organic teaching gardens on campus, 57,701 pounds of deliciously imperfect organic and local produce purchased.
+- 99% chemical free cleaning standards in 41 residences, avoiding over 30000 gallons of chemicals a year - 60 plus local farms supply food for R&DE, 160 community garden plots, 12 organic teaching gardens on campus, 50,000 plus pounds of deliciously imperfect organic and local produce purchased. - 64 tons of material and food was donated to those in need during student move out and 6,100 cubic yard reduction in landfill capacity due to increased recycling and composting behavior.